According to the National Highway Transportation Safety Administration, 28 people per day die in drunk driving accidents.

 Generally, there are two types of damages in a drunk driving accident: economic and non-economic damages.

-So How Do You Maximize Your Hit by a Drunk Driver Settlement?
+So How Do You Maximize Your Hit by a Drunk Driver Settlement in California?

 Of course, a fair settlement offer will include amounts for both economic and non-economic damages.
 So what is an accident victim to do if the insurance company isn’t making a reasonable settlement offer?